psylinse/stream-hubspot-contacts/README.md

 The `chatClient` and `channel` states determine what to render on the page.
 After a successful response from the backend, these objects are present, and the Stream Chat components will be rendered.

 To create a fully functional chat component from scratch would be a monumental task.
-Using the Stream's components get's you going quickly.
+Using the Stream's components gets you going quickly.
 Keep in mind that the Stream Chat Components used here are the most basic, but Stream offers deeper customization.

 ## That's a Wrap